gsz050769/jsqlib/readme.txt

  *    along with this program.
 If not, see <https://www.gnu.org/licenses/>.
  */
 //
-//	VERSION 0.0 (still creation phase)
+//	VERSION 1.0 initial version
 //
-//	Set of functions usedd to create and read JSON messages in an easy way.
+//	Set of functions used to create and read JSON messages in an easy way.
 //
 //	include <libjson.h>
 //